 All that said, it gives a greater degree of control over the placement of objects.
 That is especially useful when one knows which object wants to be placed exactly so.
 Or in my case, any random object popping up wherever it fancies because I didn’t really get to grips with what the code was supposed to be doing in the first place.

 My website at university was simple.
 No bells and whistles.
 The same nowadays - let the words do the talking.

-were used (I like to get things right) - including the stepladder.
+wealth of tools were used (I like to get things right) - including the

 Ah, the stepladder!
 Christmas had been a rather busy time, and no less so afterwards as 'things' took place.
 Consequently, when it came to putting the Christmas decorations back in the loft, a few things were missed.
 Each time I resolved to head out to the garage to get the stepladder, it was either raining or I was tied up elsewhere.

 As time passed, more items turned up that had been missed (life has been hectic of late).
 But they were all collected together in the spare room ready for the day when the stepladder and I were together available to hoist them into the dark recesses within the loft.

 The very heavy picture frame was that moment.

 Once the frame was successfully up on the wall, the stepladder was pressed into service accessing the loft.
 I set it up as its default 'A' to get up and remove the loft door.
 I then reconfigured it to use as a ladder so I could make it up into the loft.
 Previously mentioned Christmas stuff went up into the darkness.
 Once all done I returned it back to its 'A' shape so as to allow me to replace the loft door.